nannanmath/GCC-ARM-ASM-Operands-and-Constraints/README.md

 ################### Input/Output Operand Constraint Modifiers ###################
 #######################################################################

-These are placed in front of constraints in operands if needed (like "=r" for a write-only output general register)
+These are placed in front of constraints in operands if needed (like "=r" for a write-only output general register).

 "=" : Can write to the operand only.
 "+" : Can read from and write to the operand.